-Request company literature, business cards, and information about any positions they have available now or soon.
-Use your cell phone to take notes or bring a pen/pencil and paper.
+Request company literature, business cards, and information about any positions they have available now or in the near future.
+Bring a pen/pencil and paper to take notes.

 Bring extra copies of your resume to leave with employers.
-Estimate the amount you will need based on the company list of attending this year's fair.
+Estimate the amount you will need based upon the company list of who is attending this year's fair.

-Respect and follow the cues of how employers want to greet you.
-Some employers will greet you with a smile and others with a firm handshake.
-While talking with the recruiters, maintain good eye contact if they are making eye contact.
-Everyone has different body language.
-Read theirs.
+Greet employers with a smile and a firm handshake.
+While talking with the recruiters maintain good eye contact with them.
 Remember: First Impressions Count!

-Indicate any knowledge of the organization you've gained through your company research.
+Indicate any knowledge you have of the organization that you've gained through your company research.

 Do not monopolize the employer's time.
-Ask specific questions based on your knowledge or what you have been discussing.
+Ask specific questions based upon your knowledge or what you have been discussing.
 Offer to follow up after the fair, as appropriate.